e271828e/Flight.jl/docs/notes/design/framework_spec.md

-backend's returned point), the **committed-state residuals** (the same residuals re-gathered from the boundary-zero world after the commit — nearly free, since that boundary's sweep has already run and the residuals' declared reads need only gather from it: the numbers describing the state the simulation is actually *in*, which is the point a `capture`-defaulted `linearize` reads), the backend's returned status together with its iteration/evaluation counts (diagnostic throughout: informative
+backend's returned point), the **committed-state residuals** (the same residuals re-gathered from the boundary-zero world after the commit — nearly free, since that boundary's sweep has already run and the residuals' declared reads need only gather from it (with [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s offset caveat carried over: an offset component is not due at boundary zero, so a residual reading its port reads the probe-populated cell, not a commit-refreshed one): the numbers describing the state the simulation is actually *in*, which is the point a `capture`-defaulted `linearize` reads), the backend's returned status together with its iteration/evaluation counts (diagnostic throughout: informative